... The resemblance is...uncanny. note

 (imitating his friend Tucker, seen far right), Danny Phantom

 The Extraverted Nerd is a young teenage nerd (almost Always Male

 ), who dresses and behaves very awkwardly.
-Unlike nerds in real life (or nerds who star in their shows) he is completely oblivious to his nerdly nature, and is a Casanova Wannabe
+Unlike nerds in real life (or nerds who star in their shows) he is completely oblivious to his nerdly nature or at least acts it, and is a Casanova Wannabe

 who goes after girls without any fear of rejection.
 In fact, he doesn't take "no" for an answer.
 Usually serves as the stooge to the main character.

 Many nerd characters in shows with laugh tracks